Alexander Cummings (territorial governor): Colorado territorial governor

 Cummings encouraged investment in mining and the development of railroads.
-In the 1866 election for territorial delegate to Congress, Cummings backed Alexander Cameron Hunt, an anti-statehood candidate over George Chilcott.
-The election was marked with scandal when votes were illegally counted in Chilcott's favor.
-The Territorial Canvassing Board declared Chilcott the winner while Cummings called the election for Hunt.
-The issue was escalated to the House Committee on Elections and Chilcott was sworn in as a "sitting delegate".

 Another bill for Colorado statehood was entered into the Congress in December 1866 and was debated in January 1867.
 The Congress was going to reject the bill as it still did not allow African Americans the right to vote.
 Congress passed the bill when the bill was re-written allowing the right to vote to African Americans but it was again vetoed by President Johnson claiming that controversial census results did not meet the requirement for congressional representation and a state legislature resolution rejected statehood.

 In January 1867, the Colorado territorial legislature passed a law forbidding African Americans from serving on juries.
 Cummings vetoed the bill but the legislature overrode the veto.
 Cummings political enemies launched a campaign to discredit him and accused him of paying his daughter for work not performed and for grossly overpaying for the shipment of goods for the Department of Indian Affairs.

 Cummings resigned as territorial governor on April 27, 1867 upon learning that President Andrew Johnson had appointed Hunt to succeed him.

 Cummings was appointed collector of internal revenue for the Fourth District of Pennsylvania by President Johnson.
 He was nominated for Commissioner of Internal Revenue but was not confirmed by the Senate.
 The end of President Johnson's term in 1869 briefly ended Cummings political connections.
 He may have studied law and published a revised version of a law book where he refers to himself as a "Counsellor of Law".
 With the election of Rutherford B. Hayes to the presidency, Cummings was appointed as U.S. Consul to the Kingdom of Hawaii.